AdobeDocs/campaign-standard-learn.en/help/tutorial-push-notifications-android/introduction.md

 ---
-title: Getting started with Push Notifications with Android App
+title: Getting started with Push Notifications with Android™ App
-description: This tutorial will walk you through the steps involved in sending push notifications from Adobe Campaign and receiving these notifications in your Android app.
+description: This tutorial walks you through the steps involved in sending push notifications from Adobe Campaign and receiving these notifications in your Android™ app.
 feature: Push
 kt: 3846
 doc-type: tutorial